tedmcn/brachistochrone/README.md

 Help from [OpenGL](https://www.opengl.org) and [GLUT](https://www.opengl.org/resources/libraries/glut/).

 ### Getting Started
+You will need to have GLUT installed on your machine:

+                      freeglut3-dev
+                      freeglut3

 To install the dependecies you will need, run

                       ./install_libraries.sh

+### Usage

 Next you can run either the flat simluation or the slope simulation with: